 The loudest voices in the abortion debate are often characterized along a starkly religious divide, the faithful versus not.
 But the reality is much more nuanced, both at this abortion clinic and in the nation that surrounds it.
 The clinic’s staff of 11 — most of them Black, deeply faithful Christian women — have no trouble at all reconciling their work with their religion.

-As the U.S. Supreme Court appears poised to overturn Roe v.
-Wade, dismantling the constitutional right to an abortion, they draw on their faith that they will somehow continue.
+And as the U.S. Supreme Court appears poised to dismantle the constitutional right to an abortion, they draw on their faith that they will somehow continue.

-Robin Marty, who moved from Minneapolis to Tuscaloosa to help run this clinic, was surprised to hear nurses pray as the future of abortion grows uncertain.
+Robin Marty, who moved from Minneapolis to Tuscaloosa a couple years ago to help run this clinic, was surprised to hear nurses pray for guidance as the future of abortion grows uncertain.

 “That is one of the things that has caused a whiplash for me — I had this stereotype in my head of a Southern religious person,” said Marty.
 “I just assumed that there was no compatibility between people who are religious and people who support the ability to get an abortion.”

-Marty realized she was wrong — most people are.
+Marty realized she was wrong .
+It’s a common error.

-Black Protestants have some of the most liberal views on access to abortion: Nearly 70% believe abortion should be legal in most or all cases, according to the Public Religion Research Institute.
+Now, Black Protestants have some of the most liberal views on access to abortion: Nearly 70% believe abortion should be legal in most or all cases, according to the Public Religion Research Institute.
 White evangelicals are the other extreme, with only 24% believing abortion should be allowed in most or all cases.
-Yet theirs are the voices that usually dominate the conversation.

 “We know that Christianity supports freedom, and inherent in freedom is bodily autonomy.
 Inherent in Christianity is free will.
 When people talk about the body being a temple of God, you have purview over your body, there is nothing more sacred,” Cotton said.